She came from the legal and business world, but she always had

 I’m a Peruvian lawyer who recently moved to the DC Metro area with my husband and our little dog.
 Back in my city, Lima, I used to work as a legal counsel and definitely enjoyed it, but always had the passion for teaching.
 Now, with GLN, I feel honored to have the opportunity to share not only my language, but also my culture and life experiences.

 He was born and raised in Puebla City, Mexico.
-He hold a Master’s Degree in Policy Management from Georgetown University and a Bachelor’s Degree in Law from Universidad Nacional Autónoma de México (UNAM).
+He holds a Master’s Degree in Policy Management from Georgetown University and a Bachelor’s Degree in Law from Universidad Nacional Autónoma de México (UNAM).
 Alejandro is focused on governance, elections, and communication policies.
 From his perspective, Alejandro believes that the biggest challenge of any government in Latin America is to reduce corruption, which is not a cultural issue, but a problem related to incentives, lack of legislation, and institutional design.
-As a foreigner, he want to share my experience in learning a second language, but also he wants to bring more innovative ideas to the classroom.
+As a foreigner, he wants to share his experience in learning a second language, but also wants to bring more innovative ideas to the classroom.
 He is convinced that the best way to learn any language is talking, so his students can expect several discussions, debates, and presentations.

 I believe that education is our greatest resource.
 I am very happy to be a part of expanding that wealth.
 I love my birthplace’s language and culture and am very glad to share it with my students.
 I hope that we can open each other’s eyes and see the world.